-We’ll then move to the works of Monet, Renoir, Degas, and Pissarro, where we'll discuss the spread of Impressionism and its radical departure from traditional schools of painting.
-Continuing on to the likes of Cézanne and Van Gogh, we'll look at the influence Impressionism had on subsequent artists, and how it gradually morphed into several different movements such as Neo-impressionism, Fauvism, Pointillism, and Cubism.
-We'll wrap up with a look at these movements and the artists they produced, including Matisse, Braque, and Gauguin.
+Continuing on, we'll discuss the spread of Impressionism and its radical departure from traditional schools of painting while examining the works of Monet, Renoir, Degas, and Pissarro.
+After, we'll look at the influence Impressionism had on subsequent artists, such as Cézanne and Van Gogh, and how it gradually morphed into several different movements such as Neo-impressionism, Fauvism, Pointillism, and Cubism.
+To finish, we will look at these movements and the artists they produced, including Matisse, Braque, and Gauguin.
 By the end of our time together we'll have a robust understanding of these major art movements and how they contributed to the formation of modern art.

 The Musée d’Orsay is very busy and not as spacious as the Louvre.
-We highly recommend visiting the museum when it is open late on Thursday evenings and we schedule our Musée d’Orsay and Paris in the 19th Century walk for late afternoon on Thursdays for this purpose.
+We highly recommend visiting the museum when it is open late on Thursday evenings.

 The Musée d’Orsay is wheelchair accessible, and offers wheelchair rental.
 There are elevators throughout the museum and you can print a wheelchair accessibility guide from the site.
-We are happy to custom-design visits to the Musée d’Orsay for visitors with mobility concerns.
+We are happy to discuss possible adjustments to the tour for visitors with mobility concerns.